codexcandle/hydrasynth-web-controller/README.md

 # HYDRASYNTH WEB CONTROLLER

 ## overview
-This idea started as I found it difficult to view the small LCD display of the Hydrasynth: https://www.ashunsoundmachines.com/hydrasynth-key
+This project started as was difficult to view the small LCD display of the Hydrasynth: https://www.ashunsoundmachines.com/hydrasynth-key

-Am starting with LARGE DISPLAY to choose device PATCH (PROGRAM + BANK).
+Thus, starting with LARGE DISPLAY to choose device PATCH (PROGRAM + BANK).

 Note, uses the wonderful template at: https://github.com/TheSwordBreaker/vite-reactts-eslint-prettier